💎

 About Rose Quartz

-Rose quartz is an abundant variety of quartz that is prized for its delicate pink hues.
-Unlike other quartz varieties, it is rarely found as well-defined crystals and usually occurs in massive form.
-It ranges from very pale, almost white pink to a deep rosy red.
-It is often cloudy or milky due to microscopic inclusions, though exceptional transparent specimens do exist.
+Rose quartz is an abundant variety of quartz prized for its delicate and romantic pink hues.
+Unlike most other quartz varieties, it is rarely found as well-defined individual crystals and almost always occurs in massive form — large, unfaceted bodies of pink quartz without obvious crystal faces.
+It ranges from very pale, almost white pink to a deep rosy red or lavender-pink.
+Most rose quartz is cloudy or milky due to microscopic inclusions, which are also the primary cause of its color.
+It is one of the most universally recognized and loved gemstones in the world, deeply embedded in human culture as a symbol of love, tenderness, and emotional healing.

 Formation & Geology